Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SDCL 50-11-9.1

-Exemption from State Aircraft Registration for Small UAS
+Exemption from Aircraft Registration for Small Unmanned Aircraft

 registration

-Exempts unmanned aircraft systems weighing less than 55 pounds from state aircraft registration requirements.
-Recreational and commercial operators of small drones do not need state registration.
+Unmanned aircraft systems weighing less than 55 pounds are exempt from state aircraft registration requirements.
+Federal FAA registration still required for drones over 250 grams.

 View source